-Meiji Jingu is a Shinto shrine located in Shibuya, Tokyo.
+Meiji Jingu, a famous Shinto shrine, is on the other side of Harajuku Station.
 It is dedicated to Emperor Meiji, the 122nd emperor, and Empress Shoken.
 The 700,000-square-meter Chinju-no-Mori is an artificial forest created with the aim of becoming an “eternal forest” by planting about 100,000 trees that were donated from all over Japan when the Meiji Jingu was founded.

 It has the highest number of worshipers in Japan every year for New Year’s visits.

 Today, it is gaining popularity as a drinking district with many small shops selling various dishes such as yakitori, offal stew, and sashimi.
-It’s a 3-minute walk from Shinjuku station, so it’s easy to access, and it’s a perfect place for office workers on their way home from work or for a drink after playing.
+It’s a 3-minute walk from Shinjuku station, so it’s easy to access, making it a perfect place for office workers on their way home from work to get a drink.
 Shinjuku Golden Gai (新宿ゴールデン街) is a restaurant district in Kabukichō 1-chō, Shinjuku-ku, Tokyo.
-It is lined with nearly 300 bars, including snack bars, in barracks tenements and is known to be frequented by writers and people in the film and theatre industry.
+It is lined with nearly 300 bars, including snack bars, and is known to be frequented by writers and people in the film and theatre industry.

 Lunch: Sushi, Dinner: Izakaya